A stationary set method for estimating oscillatory integrals: Bounding oscillatory integrals by the size of stationary sets

 \begin{remark} While the set of definable sets in an o-minimal expansion of $\mathbb{R}$ is stable under finite set operations and projections (Properties \eqref{itemlabel:1} and \eqref{itemlabel:2} above), the set of definable functions is not necessarily closed under taking parametric integrals.
 More precisely, if $f:\R^m \times \R^n \rightarrow \R$ is a definable function in $\mathcal{S}$, then the function

 is not necessarily definable in $\mathcal{S}$.
 It suffices to take the example of the function

 whose graph is a semi-algebraic set and so is clearly definable in the o-minimal structure $\mathbb{R}$.
 However, the parametric integral is the logarithm function whose graph is not a semi-algebraic and hence is not definable in $\mathbb{R}$.
-However, notice that $g(x)$ is definable in the o-minimal expansion $\mathbb{R}_{\an,\exp}$ (cf. Remark~\ref{rem:logarithm}).
-In fact it is proved in \cite[Theorem 1.3]{MR2769219}, that if if $f:\R^m \times \R^n \rightarrow \R$ is a \emph{constructible} function, then the function defined in \eqref{210205e2_4} is constructible (cf. Definition 1.2 in \cite{MR2769219}).
-We omit the definition of constructible functions in the sense of \cite{MR2769219}, but list two of their properties which are the only facts that we will need in this paper. \begin{enumerate} \item Constructible functions are definable in the o-minimal expansion $\mathbb{R}_{\an,\exp}$ of $\mathbb{R}$.
+On the other hand, notice that $g(x)$ is definable in the o-minimal expansion $\mathbb{R}_{\an,\exp}$ (cf. Remark~\ref{rem:logarithm}).

+In fact, it is proved in \cite[Theorem 1.3]{MR2769219}, that if $f:\R^m \times \R^n \to \R$ is a \emph{constructible} function, then the function defined in \eqref{210205e2_4} is constructible (cf. Definition 1.2 in \cite{MR2769219}).
+We omit the definition of constructible functions in the sense of \cite{MR2769219}, but list two of their properties, which are the only facts that we will need in this paper. \begin{enumerate} \item Constructible functions are definable in the o-minimal expansion $\mathbb{R}_{\an,\exp}$ of $\mathbb{R}$.
 This follows easily from the definition of constructible functions and the fact that the logarithm function is definable in $\mathbb{R}_{\an,\exp}$. \item Semi-algebraic functions are constructible. \end{enumerate} \end{remark}

 An important consequence of the properties \eqref{itemlabel:1}, \eqref{itemlabel:2} and \eqref{itemlabel:3} is the topological tameness of definable sets in an o-minimal expansion of $\mathbb{R}$.
 Let $\mathcal{S}$ be a $L_{\mathcal{S}}$-structure which is an o-minimal expansion of $\mathbb{R}$.
 Then the definable sets of $\mathcal{S}$ can only have a finite number of connected components (this is a consequence of \cite[Theorem 2.9]{MR1633348}).